potats0/lua-resty-ipmatcher2/README.md

 # Name

-High-performance IP address matching for OpenResty Lua.
+High-performance IP address matching with prefix-trie for OpenResty Lua.

 # Table of Contents